 The first half of the third year I was able to use Nell (horse), and of course was able to cover more territory in less time.
 The last half of that year, and the whole of the net, when I had Alafair (horse), I was able to [get] around even more, because I could always depend on having a horse, without worrying about whether plowing, or mail-time or something else would interfere with my trips.

 The receipts for last year (1928-1929) amounted to $2,583.60.

 Another change we made the second year, besides taking over the accounts, was to attend to weighing and stamping the packages we sent out.
 It takes a good deal of time to calculate all that business —zone, weight, insurance, etc.

 I never felt particularly satisfied with the dyeing as a whole.
 It is something which needs careful and undivided attention, which I could rarely give to it.

 The mail orders grew a lot, I think.

-EVELYN K. WELLS PUBLICATIONS
+EVELYN K. WELLS Publications and Talks

 Wells, Evelyn K. The Ballad Tree: A Study of British and American Ballads, Their Folklore, Verse and Music, Together with Sixty Traditional Ballads and Their Tunes.
 New York: Ronald Press, 1950.
 Print.